riteshmyhub/local-storage-query/README.md

 # Local Storage Query

 Local Storage Query is a utility class designed to simplify interactions with the browser's localStorage API.
-This package provides methods to easily manage data stored in the browser's localStorage in asynchronous way, allowing for seamless integration into web applications.
+This package provides methods to easily manage data stored in the browser's localStorage in asynchronous way, allowing for seamless integration with client side based JavaScript library and framework.

 ## Installation